twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

 - `enable` - set this to true to enable the feature
 - `enable_notes` - set this to true to enable a free-form notes field in addition to disposition selection
 - `require_disposition` - set this to true to require the agent to select a disposition in order to complete the task

+- `global` - this section contains the configuration that applies to all types of contacts (all queues)
-- `global_dispositions` - provide a string array of dispositions to list for tasks from any queue
+  - `dispositions` - a string array of dispositions to list for tasks from any queue
+  - `text_attributes` an array of additional Text fields that can be added to the wrap-up form.
+  - `select_attributes` an array of additional wrap-up form elements that are rendered as a [Select dropdown](https://paste.twilio.design/components/select) with Options to allow the user to pick a value from a list.
+  - `multi_select_group` a single object to render a Group of Checkboxes to allow for multi-select

 - `per_queue` - allows you to set different configurations for tasks from the provided queue SID(s)
   - `require_disposition` - require the agent to select a disposition to complete tasks from this queue SID
   - `dispositions` - dispositions that are only listed for tasks from this queue SID
+  - `text_attributes` - additional Text Attributes only for this queue
+  - `select_attributes` - additional Select Attributes only for this queue
-- `text_attributes` an array of additional Text fields that can be added to the wrap up form.
-Each entry should looks like this with a `form_label` and [`conversation_attribute`](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) to use for storing the data.
+  - `multi_select_group` an additional Group of Checkboxes to allow for selecting multiple values

+Each entry in a `text_attributes` array should looks like this with a `form_label` and [`conversation_attribute`](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) to use for storing the data.
 The `required` property is optional.
 When provided with `required: true`, the Disposition form will enforce that the user enters a value.

 ```       {
             "form_label": "Case Number",